rikaklassen/fundraising/texts/buymeacoffee.md

 Note: Bestie paid over $200 in prescriptions.
 Or help her out directly here: paypal.me/bglamours

 Confirmation Message: Thank you for making bestie's days a little bit easier
+##### Buy a knee brace (for bestie)
+Price: $40

+Note: Bestie needs a knee brace to function at work tonight.
+Or help her directly here: paypal.me/bglamours.

+Confirmation Message: Thank you for making bestie's life easier!